 Let me pull a Lucy and ‘splain what our old deck had looked like….

 Our deck was old, tired, and ugly wood.
 It had been some pretty color once, I’m sure.
 But in the meantime, it had become a faded, dejected gray.
-The poor deck had been snowed on, rained on, and pooped on by the neighbor dog who liked to dig under the back fence to come visit us.
+The poor deck had been snowed on, rained on, and pooped on by the neighbor dog who liked to dig under the back fence to come to visit us.
 It was a pile of splinters, holes, and gouged wood pretending to be a deck.

 So, let’s talk about how to fix the sad deck, shall we?

-Application of 10X Restore (or 4X Restore)
+Application of 10X Restore (And Restore 4X)

 First off, you need to know that this 10X Restore is not paint.
 You’re NOT going to be painting your deck.
 You’ll be dumping gritty, sand-filled molasses on it and trying to spread it around.